The Matchmaker's Rogue

 So, Jess was in charge of things now.
 Lark hadn't expected that.
 Just because he hadn't been ready to marry eight years ago at the tender age of twenty didn't mean another man wouldn't have leaped to offer for Jesslyn Chance in the meantime.
-She was pretty, she was clever, and she had a unique ability to tell people what they didn't want to hear, in a way that had them thanking her for it.
+She was pretty, she was clever, and she had the unique ability to tell people what they didn't want to hear, in a way that had them thanking her for it.
 Couple all that with a respectable family, and she would never lack for suitors.

 Just not him.
 He'd been too young to settle down before, and his work was too dangerous now.
 He would not want to leave a wife behind the way his father had left his mother.
-Bad enough that she was a widow, but then, so was his oldest sister.
-The war tended to leave more than soldiers and sailors as casualties.

 He excused himself from a conversation with a portly former general.
 While the fellow had admirable experience plotting strategy, his questionable health made it unlikely he was the man Lark sought.
 He was also far too obvious with his booming voice and portentous manner.
 The man Lark had been sent to discover would be subtle, used to living in the shadows, a spider awaiting a fly.